SUBSCRIBE TO NEWS

 As far as I know, very such a system for selling assets of bankrupt debtors is laid in the latest version of the draft Insolvency Code No. 8060.
 Even just for this, this draft is worth supporting.

-The Supreme Court denied the State Migration Service of Ukraine opening of the cassation proceedings on the complaint against the decision of the Kyiv Administrative Court of Appeal on the suit of the Kazakhstani opposition journalist Zhanara Akhmetova, who was persecuted by the authorities in her home country.
-Let us recall, that the State Migration Service of Ukraine refused to recognize the woman as a refugee or a person who needs additional protection.
+The Supreme Court denied the State Migration Service of Ukraine in opening of the cassation proceedings on the complaint against the decision of Kyiv Administrative Court of Appeal on the claim of Kazakhstan opposition journalist Zhanara Akhmetova, who was persecuted by the authorities in her home country.
+Let us remind, that the State Migration Service of Ukraine refused to recognize the woman as a refugee or a person who needs additional protection.
 In July of this year, the journalist appealed the decision of the District Administrative Court of the city of Kyiv (which denied Akhmetova’s claim).
 The Kyiv Administrative Court of Appeal obligated the State Migration Service to re-examine the application of the citizen of Kazakhstan.
 Defense of the woman in Ukraine is provided by the lawyers of Ario Law Firm and the Charitable Foundation “The Right to Protection”.

 “This one more victory in Zhanara’s Akhmetova case, in my opinion, is logical and confirms unbiased and principled position of the Ukrainian court.
-And, for sure, this is a great step towards the moment where the dramatic “adventures” that befell Zhanara in Ukraine, where she was looking for protection from an authoritarian regime, finally end and she receives for which she came – freedom and security.
-Special mention should be made of the professional work of the “The Right to Protection” foundation lawyers, who represented Zhanar in administrative proceedings, and we thank them for their fruitful and effective cooperation,” one of the lawyers of Zhanar Akhmetova, the counsel of Ario Law Firm, Vladyslav Hryshchenko said.
+And, for sure, this is a great step towards the moment where the dramatic “adventures” that befell Zhanara in Ukraine, where she was looking for protection from an authoritarian regime, finally end and she receives what she came for – freedom and security.
+Special mention should be made for the professional work of “The Right to Protection”, lawyers foundation, who represented Zhanar in administrative proceedings, and we thank them for their fruitful and effective cooperation,” one of the lawyers of Zhanar Akhmetova, the counsel of Ario Law Firm, Vladyslav Hryshchenko, said.

-Let us recall, that the Kazakhstani opposition journalist and blogger Zhanar Akhmetova was forced to flee to Ukraine along with her minor son Ansar back in March of the last year because of political persecution at home country caused by the criticism of the authorities, which you can read about here: http://ario.law/press-center/778/ .
+Let us remind, that Kazakhstan opposition journalist and blogger, Zhanar Akhmetova, was forced to flee to Ukraine along with her minor son Ansar back in March of the last year because of political persecution at home country caused by the criticism of the authorities, which you can read about here: http://ario.law/press-center/778/ .